 - how much they charge,

-- what impression you get at your first meeting (‘consultation’), and
+- what impression you get at your first meeting, and

 - whether they have dealt with similar problems before.

-The Law Society runs an ‘accreditation’ scheme which shows that a solicitor has expertise in a particular area, such as representing you at a tribunal when you are sectioned under the Mental Health Act 1983.
-You can find out more at http://www.lawsociety.org.uk/support-services/accreditation/
+The Law Society runs an ‘accreditation’ scheme, which shows what skills a solicitor has in a particular area.
+This can be things like representing you at a tribunal when you are detained under the Mental Health Act 1983.
+You can find out more about accreditation at

-Rethink Mental Illness cannot recommend a solicitor for you because we are not familiar with all the firms in the country and whether they offer a good service.
+Rethink Mental Illness can’t recommend a solicitor for you because we don’t know all the firms in the country and how good their service is.

 Will I have to pay?

-Solicitors can get paid in different ways.
+Solicitors can be paid in different ways.
 These are the different ways you can pay for a solicitor.
 Also, you might be able to get free help or information.

 You can pay for a solicitor to give you advice and help.
-Some solicitors may offer a fixed fee for certain types of legal work.
-They can tell you how much the work should cost from the start.
+Some solicitors may offer a fixed fee for some types of legal work.
+They must tell you how much the work should cost from the start.
 This is more common if a solicitor is helping you to move house or write a will.

 For other work, solicitors may charge by the hour.
-They will not be able to tell you exactly how much the work will cost because this will depend on how long the work will take.
-But they must give you the best information they can about the likely costs and keep you updated if anything changes.
+They will not be able to tell you exactly how much you will have to pay because this will depend on how long the work will take.
+But they must give you the best information they can about how much they think it will cost and keep you updated if anything changes.